Northern Light User Agreement

 Information You Give to Us That Is Necessary for the Use of the Site.

 - Account Information.
-If you choose to register for an account at the Site, we require certain information such as your name and email address, and the password you choose.
+If you choose to register for an account at the Site, we require certain information such as your first name, last name and email address, and the password you choose.

 - Communications with Northern Light.
 When you communicate with Northern Light or use the Site to communicate with others, we collect information about your communication and any information you choose to provide.

 If you wish to use the Site, we require the aforementioned information; if you do not want to provide this information, you should not use the Site or if you do, do not use one of the functions that require an account, and do not send us communications.